njgram18/DataViz_Final_Project/Classmates_Projects.md

 ##March 28 Kyle
 Kyle is working on a shiny app breaks down NFL player stats.
 He is currently working just with the Philadelphia Eagles receivers, but plans on expanding it to different positions and possibly teams.
 The data set is very large so he is running into some trouble with organizing it and keeping the relevant information.

+##March 30 Meyer
+He is working on a shiny app to analyze a bunch of MLS soccer data.
+Right now he has the app set up to for the user to pick and conference and then a team and get a bunch of different tables and plots to analyze player stats.
+One thing I asked him was if he was going to update the data near the end of the project because the MLS season just started so many of the plots/data is stacked on top of each other.
+He said that would probably be his plan.
+He also had some interesting data on team value that he may or may not incorporate into his shiny app.